 In February 1929 PCT were taken over by Gaumont, but the Picture House wasn’t renamed Gaumont until 1948.

 Later it became part of the Rank Organisation and was re-named Odeon from 22nd October 1965.
-The auditorium and foyers were ‘modernised’ in 1967, destroying the charming ambience of the cinema.
+The auditorium and foyers were ‘modernised’ in 1967, destroying the charming ambience of the cinema and it re-opened 26th June 1967.
 On 2nd March 1971, it was again destroyed by fire in an arson attack.
 The remains of the frontage was boarded up, which was how it remained for several years before being sold and re-developed.